SirRawrz/LibraryJS/README.md

 ---

-# LibraryJS Hosted Bundle
+# LibraryJS

-This folder is the core of the actual LibraryJS that you experience in your browser.
+LibraryJS has 2 apps currently, but most of what you experience of LibraryJS is in your browser.

-The Android and Windows apps act like the console, while whatever folder (Flash Drive/HDD) are the cartridges holding your files and the files unpacked from the HostedByServerApp.zip.
-The library itself is compatible between devices.
-I am to support IOS/Linux/Docker as well.
+The Android and Windows apps act like the console, while whatever folder (Flash Drive/HDD) are the cartridges holding your files and the files unpacked from the HostedByServerApp.zip here on Github.
+The library structure saved on your storage is compatible between devices.
+I eventually aim to support Linux/Docker/IOS as well.

 ---